Arth-Singh-Chauhan/COA-Report-File-Sem-4/experiment_1.md

-Computer Architecture and Organization: Binary Adder Design Using Logisim

-Experiment Title
+Experiment Title:
 Design and Implementation of Half Adder, Full Adder, and 4-Bit Binary Adders Using Universal Gates and Exclusive Gates in Logisim

-Aim
+Aim:

-To design, simulate, and verify the operation of:
+To design, simulate, and verify the operation of Half Adder, Full Adder, 4-Bit Binary Adder(Ripple Carry Adder) using Universal Gates(NAND/NOR) and Exclusive Gates(XOR/XNOR) in Logisim software.

+Software Used:
+Logisim (A graphical tool for designing and simulating digital logic circuits)

+Theory:
 Half Adder
-Full Adder
-4-Bit Binary Adder (Ripple Carry Adder) using Universal Gates (NAND/NOR) 4-Bit Binary Adder using Exclusive Gates (XOR/XNOR)

-Software Used
-• Logisim (Version: ) — A graphical tool for designing and simulating digital logic circuits

-Theory
-Half Adder

 A half adder is a combinational circuit that adds two single-bit binary numbers.
 It produces two outputs:
 • Sum (S): $$S = A \oplus B$$
 • Carry (C): $$C = A \cdot B$$

 Full Adder
 A full adder adds three single-bit binary numbers (two inputs and a carry-in).
 Outputs:
 • Sum: $$S = A \oplus B \oplus C{in}$$
 • Carry Out: $$C{out} = (A \cdot B) + (C{in} \cdot (A \oplus B))$$

 4-Bit Binary Adder (Ripple Carry Adder)
 A 4-bit adder chains four full adders, with the carry output of each stage connected to the carry input of the next.
 This allows addition of two 4-bit binary numbers, producing a 4-bit sum and a carry out.

 Universal Gates
 NAND and NOR gates are called universal gates because any logic function can be implemented using only NAND or only NOR gates.
 The adder circuits can be constructed entirely from these gates.

 Exclusive Gates
 XOR and XNOR gates are particularly efficient for arithmetic operations.
 XOR directly implements the sum function, making adder design more compact.

-Procedure
+Procedure:
 Launch Logisim and create a new project.
 Design the Half Adder:
    - Place input pins for A and B.